 Regardless of the upcoming legislation, Organically Green Horticultural Services has always believed in providing environmentally friendly lawn care.
 Our services will keep your lawn looking great and protect your family from damaging pollutants.

 Safe Solutions For Insect Control

-Most of us on Long Island, the East End in particular, are looking forward to enjoying the outdoors now that the warmer season is upon us.
+Most of us on Long Island, the East End, in particular, are looking forward to enjoying the outdoors now that the warmer season is upon us.
 But along with the arrival of flowers and greenery in the garden come dreaded pests, including ticks and mosquitos.
-These critters are not only pesky, but they often carry serious disease such as Zika virus, Lyme, Rocky Mountain Spotted Fever, and other tick-borne illnesses.
+These critters are not only pesky, but they often carry serious diseases such as Zika virus, Lyme, Rocky Mountain Spotted Fever, and other tick-borne illnesses.
 There were over 600 reported cases of Lyme disease on Long Island alone last year.

 The challenge becomes how to best deal with these intruders without causing harm to humans, pets, and the environment.
 The crew at Organically Green offers safe solutions to this dilemma – organic tick and tree spraying programs that repel pests yet are completely pure and harmless to all living things.

 Organically Green is certified and abides by the organic methods recommended by the North-East Organic Farming Association (NOFA).
 They use non-toxic compounds that ward off ticks and mosquitos naturally; and are also designed to leave your lush landscape unaffected, preserving its beauty and hardiness.